MAIF/otoroshi/manual/src/main/paradox/entities/service-descriptors.md

 ### Otoroshi exchange protocol

-* `Enabled`: when enabled, Otoroshi will try to exchange headers with downstream service to ensure no one else can use the service from outside.
+* `Enabled`: when enabled, Otoroshi will try to exchange headers with backend service to ensure no one else can use the service from outside.
 * `Send challenge`: when disbaled, Otoroshi will not check if target service respond with sent random value.
 * `Send info. token`: when enabled, Otoroshi add an additional header containing current call informations
 * `Challenge token version`: version the otoroshi exchange protocol challenge.
 This option will be set to V2 in a near future.